 CONTROL: Character A8.
-This is set to ‘ON’ or ‘ OFF’ (must be in all capitals) – this controls whether the algorithm is used.
+This is set to ‘ON’ or ‘ OFF’ (must be in ALL CAPS) – this controls whether the algorithm is used.
 Turning it ‘OFF’ uses the normal W2 code.

 NUM: Integer I8.
-This is the number of selective withdrawal structures.
-In the next set of lines, each line is for each selective withdrawal structure.
+This is the number of selective withdrawal.
+In te next set of lines, each line is for each selective withdrawal structure.

 FREQ: Real F8.0.
 This is a real number that represents the Julian day frequency from the start time of the simulation to check the temperature criteria for the dynamic temperature control structure or the split temperature control.
-Hence, if one wanted to check the criteria every day and adjust the gates only once per day, FREQ=1.0.
+Hence, if one wishes to check the criteria every day and adjust the gates only once per day, FREQ=1.0.
 If every 12 hours, FREQ=0.5.

 Dynstr2